jats-ug/ATS-Postiats-wiki/Building-and-installing.md

     export PATSHOME=${HOME}/postiats #For the example install above, or wherever ATS2 is located.

-If you also want to use ats2-lang-contrib, then please set the environmental variable PATSHOMERELOC to the name of the directory where ats2-lang-contrib is resides.
+If you also want to use ats2-lang-contrib, then please set the environmental variable PATSHOMERELOC to the name of the directory where ats2-lang-contrib resides.

 ## What to try if the build of ATS/Postiats fails